taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/mobx.md

 # MobX in React

 The basics in MobX should be clear by now.
 The state in MobX is mutable and can be mutated directly, by actions too or only by actions, and not directly, when using the strict mode.
 When scaling your state management in MobX, you would keep it in multiple yet manageable stores to keep it maintainable.
 These stores can expose actions and computed values, but most important they make their properties observable.
-All of these facts already give you an opionated way of how to store state (e.g. with stores) and how to update the state (e.g. explicit actions with strict mode).
-However, you can decide to use a different opionated approach.
+All of these facts already give you an opinionated way of how to store state (e.g. with stores) and how to update the state (e.g. explicit actions with strict mode).
+However, you can decide to use a different opinionated approach.

 Now, every time an observable property in a store changes, the `autorun` function of MobX runs.
 The `autorun` makes it possible to bridge the MobX state updates over to other environments.
 For instance, it can be used in a view layer, such as React, to re-render it every time the state changes.
 MobX and React match very well.
 Both libraries solve their own problem, but can be used together to build a sophisticated scaling application.
 The React view layer can receive the state from MobX, but also can mutate the state.
 It can connect to both ends: getting state and mutating it.